Emissions reporting

 Sustainability Criteria

-GGCS Retirement Statements will, either in the text at the bottom or within the main data fields, provide information on specific Sustainability Criteria that have been met.
+GGCS Cancellation Statements will, either in the text at the bottom or within the main data fields, provide information on specific Sustainability criteria that have been met, that are either contained within a subsidy scheme e.g. NDRHI, or a standalone scheme e.g. Naturemade.
 These criteria may include GHG thresholds and criteria on other topics e.g. land use for crop growth.

 Non-Domestic Renewable Heat Incentive (NDRHI)